 Good morning, L.A.
-It’s Sept.
-20.
+It’s Jan.
+12.

-Keep reading for more on what’s happening in L.A., and stay safe out there.
+In the meantime, keep reading for more on what’s happening in L.A., and stay safe out there.